jbwenjoy/container-for-humanoid-gym/README.md

    After entering the container, by default you are using the python in `/usr/bin/python` or python3 in `/usr/bin/python3`.

    One thing to notice is that if you use the default user `gymuser`, you may have two python environments.
 It's important to know which python and pip you are using.
-   If you do not wish to have such problems, you may always use root.
+   If you do not wish to have such problems, you may always use root (running `sudo su` after entering the container).

 4. Test if you can run IsaacGym examples